Measures That Matter to Primary Care

 The Person-Centered Primary Care Measure (PCPCM) Patient Reported Outcome Performance Measure (PRO-PM)

-The PCPCM uses a survey to ask patients to assess 11 distinct yet highly interrelated items regarding their assessment of the care they receive.
-The 11 items were developed with input from hundreds of patients and physicians, and are associated with better personal and population health, equity, quality and costs.
+The PCPCM PRO-PM uses a survey to ask patients to assess 11 distinct yet highly interrelated items regarding their assessment of the care they receive.
+The 11 items are associated with better individual health, population health, increased equity and quality and decreased costs.

 For measure specifications, please click here.